TheLab-ms/website-makers/pages/meet/Board_Votes.md

 -----------------------------

 This page is a summary of votes taken by the current board that took office following our last annual meeting in June.

+### BV_20170812_A:

+A motion has been raised regarding Discounted rates for college students, unemployed, and retired individuals.
+The rate would be 10 dollars a month.
+Pat will write up something documenting the changes to add to our membership agreement.

+Vote on the motion BV_20170812_A to offer a discounted rate:

+-   Vote: 5 in favor, 0 opposed, 0 abstained
+-   Resolution: Vote passed

+### BV_20170812_B:

+An email was received by leadership to receive a chair donation from Johnny’s company.

+Vote on the motion BV_20170812_B to accept the chairs:

+-   Vote: 5 in favor, 0 opposed, 0 abstained
+-   Resolution: Vote passed

+### BV_20170812_C:

+Brian proposed that TheLab finance a drone building event.
+This would include enough parts to fill ten kits, tools to have at TheLab for people to use, and spare parts for a Drone work station.
+Total Cost: $2000

+Vote on the motion BV_20170812_C to allow up to $2000 of TheLab’s finances for this event and stock workstation:

+-   Vote: 4 in favor, 1 opposed, 0 abstained
+-   Resolution: Vote passed

+### BV_20170812_D:

+A Motion was brought up to cancel our current cleaning company.
+In lieu of this we will offer a monthly membership to two individuals to clean TheLab instead.
+One of these memberships will be given to Pixie Thinkers and a second will remain open until we feel we need to add an additional cleaner.

+Vote on the motion BV_20170812_D to discontinue using our current cleaning company and offer two memberships to members instead:

+-   Vote: 5 in favor, 0 opposed, 0 abstained
+-   Resolution: Vote passed

+### BV_20170812_E:

+ Motion was brought up to utilize the second classroom’s closet for something besides an A/V room.
+This area will be used as a work area instead.
+Space will be allocated in the new Work space for individual storage units.
+The Storage units will be addressed at a future board meeting.

+Vote on the motion BV_20170812_E to utilize the closet in the second classroom as a work area and not an A/V Lab:

+-   Vote: 5 in favor, 0 opposed, 0 abstained
+-   Resolution: Vote passed

+### BV_20170708_A:

+A motion has been raised regarding cancelling Slingfest this year.

+Vote on the motion BV_20170708_A to cancel Slingfest:

+-   Vote: 4 in favor, 0 opposed, 1 abstained
+-   Resolution: Vote passed

 ### BV_20170603_A: